mighty-gerbils/gerbil/doc/reference/stdio.md

 ## A Note on thread-safety

-In general you should you the Readers from a single thread.
+In general you should use a Reader from a single thread.
 There is no mutex protection for the simple reason that if you are reading from multiple threads concurrently you are already shooting yourself in the foot because your input will be non-deterministic.

-Similarly for writers, you should use them from a single thread at a time.
+Similarly for writers, you should use a Writer from a single thread at a time.

 For sockets, which are full duplex, you can read and write with two threads concurrently; it is also safe to close the socket from yet